-Institutions are expected to consider how climate-related events could have an adverse impact on business continuity and the extent to which the nature of institutions' activities could increase reputational and/or liability risks.
+Institutions are expected to consider how climate-related and environmental events could have an adverse impact on business continuity and the extent to which the nature of their activities could increase reputational and/or liability risks.

-As set out in Article 85 of the CRD and in the EBA Guidelines83, institutions should implement policies and processes to evaluate and manage their exposure to operational risk.
-They should assess operational risk across all business lines and operations, and determine how operational risk may materialise.84 Institutions are also expected to adopt all necessary measures to safeguard business continuity and ensure a timely disaster recovery, both in terms of policies and the functioning of physical assets, including IT systems.
+As set out in Article 85 of the CRD and in the EBA Guidelines109, institutions should implement policies and processes to evaluate and manage their exposure to operational risk.
+They should assess operational risk across all business lines and operations, and determine how operational risk may materialise.110 Institutions are also expected to adopt all necessary measures to safeguard business continuity and

-82 See paragraphs 186, 187 and 190 of the draft EBA Guidelines on loan origination and monitoring (EBA/CP/2019/04).
+108 See paragraphs 186, 187 and 190 of the EBA Guidelines on loan origination and monitoring (EBA/GL/2020/06).

-83 See paragraph 255 of the EBA Guidelines on the revised common procedures and methodologies for the supervisory review and evaluation process (SREP) and supervisory stress testing (EBA/GL/2018/03).
+109 See paragraph 255 of the EBA Guidelines on the revised common procedures and methodologies for the supervisory review and evaluation process (SREP) and supervisory stress testing (EBA/GL/2018/03).

-84 See also Principle 4 and paragraph 60 of the ECB Guide to the internal capital adequacy assessment process (ICAAP).
+110 See also Principle 4 and paragraph 60 of the ECB Guide to the internal capital adequacy assessment process (ICAAP).